sayantanmandal1/Invitation/README.md

 # Invitation
-Simple Invitation website using only HTML and CSS.
+Simple Invitation frontend only website using only HTML and CSS.
 Using Three.js for background and rest is UI from UIVERSE.